-The wrong links can harm your website’s ability to rank on Google and can even negatively impact any rankings you already have.
+The wrong links can harm your website’s ability to rank, or even negatively impact any rankings you already have.
 ‘Bad’ links are often referred to as toxic or unnatural links.

-Once the analysis is complete, you can choose from a number of actions including generating a disavow list and submitting to the Google Disavow Tool, leaving links in your 'remove' list if you want to contact a site manually to request removal, or simply whitelisting any links you know are safe.
+Once the analysis is complete, you can choose from a number of actions including generating a disavow list and submitting it to the Google Disavow Tool.
+Leave links in your 'remove' list if you want to contact a site manually to request removal, or simply whitelist any links you know are safe.

 If you need to clean up toxic links and request removal, you can do this directly through the Backlink Audit tool.